f1tenth/f1tenth_doc/getting_started/software_setup/software_host.rst

 Overview
 ----------
 The F1TENTH vehicle runs on a Linux operating system.
 You will need to have Linux and ROS (Robot Operating System) on your **Pit** laptop.
+We will assume that you already have some basic knowledge of Linux and ROS as explaining either systems in depth is beyond the scope of this documentation.

 We will refer to the **Pit** computer as **Pit** or **Host** computer/laptop interchangeably.